Kynosaur/meeto/README.md

 # Meeto API

 An API built with Sinatra to show and create 'Meetrips'.
-Responds to the [Meeto Client](https://github.com/Kynosaur/meeto-client).
+Responds to the [Meeto Client](https://github.com/Kynosaur/meeto-client) - please see the README there for full details.

-## instructions
+## Instructions

 - Clone this repo to your local machine
 - Install required gems: `$ bundle install`